Understanding the Retina

 This takes place in the retina, which is located in the back of the eye.
 The retina is the sensory membrane that lines the inner surface of the back of the eye.

-The retina has several layers and contains millions of light-sensitive cells, called rods and cones.
+The retina has several layers and contains millions of light-sensitive cells.
+These cells are called rods and cones.
 Those rods and cones sense the image as different intensities of light and color.

-When light hits the rods or cones, your body transmits signals along the brain’s nerve centers to interpret the information of the image in the retina.
+When light hits the rods or cones, your body transmits signals along the brain’s nerve centers.
+In order to, interpret the information of the image in the retina.
 Then, the brain assembles those signals to allow us to see what is before us.

 Other Important Definitions for Understanding the Retina